 The Company is dependent upon raising funds through the issuance of shares or disposing of interests in its mineral properties (by options, joint ventures or outright sale) in order to finance further acquisitions, undertake exploration and development of mineral properties and meet general and administrative expenses in the immediate and long term.
 There can be no assurance that the Company will be successful in securing the required financing.
-The Company had a working capital deficiency at June 30, 2010 of \$279,143 (December 31, 2009 - \$271,536), which included \$287,969 in Accounts Payable and Amounts Due to Related Parties.
-In August 2010, subsequent to the end of the period, the Company received from MAG an initial payment of \$50,000 and \$150,000 for the initial private placement related to the La Esperanza project option agreement.
+The Company had working capital at September 30, 2010 of \$233,830 (December 31, 2009 - \$271,536 working capital deficiency), which included \$279,000 (December 31, 2009 - \$355,000) in Accounts Payable and Amounts Due to Related Parties.

 The Company had no material income from operations.
-As at June 30, 2010, the Company had no long-term debt.
-The Company has received total advances of \$175,844 from a related party without interest or specific terms of repayment, and recorded \$112,125 in accounts payable to related parties for management and directors' fees.
-During the period the Company experienced negative cash flow of \$53,869 (1st half 2009 - positive \$62,093) from operating, investing and financing activities.
-This included net cash used in operating activities of \$242,333 (1st half 2009 - cash generated of \$78,086), net cash used in investing activities of \$173,536 (1st half 2009 - \$88,493), and net cash provided by financing activities of \$362,000 (1st half 2009 - \$72,500).
+As at September 30, 2010, the Company had no long-term debt.
+The Company has received advances of \$95,000 from a related party without interest or specific terms of repayment, and recorded \$184,000 in accounts payable due to related parties for management and directors' fees.
+During the period, the Company experienced positive cash flow of \$83,818 (9 months 2009 - \$52,728) from operating, investing and financing activities.
+This included net cash used in operating activities of \$321,685 (9 months 2009 - cash generated of \$33,067), net cash used in investing activities of \$255,787 (9 months 2009 - \$167,839), and net cash provided by financing activities of \$661,290 (9 months 2009 - \$187,500).

-The Company has option agreements that require certain future cash payments to maintain its interests in mineral properties, however, these payments can be made at the discretion of the Company and are not firm commitments.
-The Company will require additional funding for exploration and operating expenditures through 2010.
-Given the downturn in the financial and metals markets in 2008 and 2009, the Company has identified certain conditions that cast considerable doubt upon its ability to continue as a going concern (see note 1 to December 31, 2009 audited consolidated financial statements).
-However, management believes that the Company will be able to continue as a going concern through a combination of managing the rate of exploration activity, and by raising additional equity funds in light of improving market conditions and greater interest in funding mineral exploration activities in late 2009 and to date in 2010.
+The Company has option agreements that require certain future cash payments to maintain its interests in mineral properties, however, part of these payments have been assumed by MAG Silver under the option agreement for the La Esperanza project, and those on the Salamandra project can be made at the discretion of the Company and are not firm commitments.
+The Company will require additional funding for exploration and operating expenditures through 2010 and 2011.
+Given the downturn in the financial and metals markets in 2008 and 2009, the Company identified certain conditions that cast considerable doubt upon its ability to continue as a going concern (see note 1 to September 30, 2010 un-audited interim consolidated financial statements).
+However, with the improving conditions in 2010 and greater financing opportunities, management believes that the Company will be able to continue as a going concern by managing the rate of exploration activity, and by raising additional equity funds.
 Furthermore, the option agreement signed with MAG on the Company's La Esperanza silver project provides for committed exploration expenditures by MAG of \$750,000 by September 1, 2011.
+Subsequent to September 30, 2010, the Company signed an option agreement with Pan American, with a firm expenditure commitment of US\$200,000 (see Recent Developments).